penrose/penrose/packages/docs-site/blog/bloom.md

 });
 ```

-In the next example, we want a ray to bounce specularly off a mirror&mdash;that is, the ray should hit the mirror and exit the
+This next diagram reflects a ray off a mirror from one point to another.
+To be physically realistic, the angle between
-mirror with exactly the same angle of elevation.
-Try dragging the start and endpoints around, and watch how this property
+the incoming ray and mirror must be the same as the angle between the outgoing ray and the mirror.
-is maintained:
+Try dragging the start and endpoints around, and watch how this property is maintained:

 <Reflection />

 How might you implement this?
-With Bloom, there's no need to calculate the exact point at which the reflection is specular.
+With Bloom, there's no need to calculate the exact point at which a reflected ray keeps these two
-Instead, just say what you mean: that the angle of incidence should equal the angle of reflection:
+angles equal.
+Instead, you can leave it to Bloom's optimizer:

 ```ts
 const r1y = ray1.normVec[1];